eyeofparadox/eyeofparadox.github.io/content/posts/2008/02/point-paradox/index.md

 Rising to her feet, she walked toward the mirror hanging over the mantle, eyes fixed on her reflection.

-"In one sense, the soul is confronting her own reflection, but her awareness places her on both sides of the glass—so to speak—forcing her to literally confront herself.
+"In one sense, the soul is confronting her own reflection, but her awareness places her on both sides of the glass---so to speak---forcing her to literally confront herself.

 "Upon entering each other, they re-enter the common sphere of their soul.
 This is the point where the dreamer enters the dream.
 This is what sparks the first form of consciousness.”

 Excerpt from "The Dreamer in the Dream"